top of page

 Vision

-Pōhaku Pelemaka’s educational, charitable and scientific purpose is to Aloha ʻĀina (reconnect, study, steward, protect, enhance, maintain, and celebrate) the lower Puna areas, the communities, and natural resources through culturally grounded programs and partnerships.
+Pōhaku Pelemaka’s educational, charitable and scientific purpose is to Aloha ʻĀina (reconnect, study, steward, protect, enhance, maintain, and celebrate) Puna makai, the communities, and natural resources through culturally grounded programs and partnerships:

 Lau Niu or coconut leaves woven into a circle, pattern resembles a camera's aperture